NotAgainSU: Demands

-Protestors called for sanctions for students involved in hate crimes and bias-related incidents proportionate to their level of involvement; reform of the SEM100 course (now FYS 101); and mandatory faculty and staff training on diversity and anti-racism.
+Protesters called for sanctions for students involved in hate crimes and bias-related incidents proportionate to their level of involvement; reform of SEM 100, the university's required seminar course for first-year students; and mandatory faculty and staff training on diversity and anti-racism.
 Additional demands included stronger anti-harassment policies; open forums for addressing grievances from marginalized students; and regular, published progress updates from the university.

 Housing-related demands included prioritizing disabled students in the housing selection process and adopting roommate-selection platforms to allow students to select roommates with similar backgrounds and interests.
 Protesters also sought increased funding for counseling services that better represent marginalized students, development of a multicultural center, recognition of multicultural Greek life, and increased financial aid for students of color.

 Protesters also addressed administrative and DPS processes, seeking timelier responses to racial incidents on campus and greater transparency.
-They called for an external review of DPS, and sought the removal of several administrators, including Chancellor Syverud, senior vice president Dolan Evanovich, DPS chief Bobby Maldonad, and DPS deputy chief John Sardino.
+They called for an external review of DPS and sought the removal of several administrators, including Syverud, Evanovich, Maldonado, and Sardino.

-Results of protests
+Results of the protests

-First year seminar
+First Year Seminar

-A new required course for first-year students, FYS (First Year Seminar), replaced SEM 100.
-The goal is to educate students on diversity and inclusion on and off campus.
-Some students have said FYS was similar to SEM 100 and lacked sufficient content to meet its goals.
+A new required course for first-year students, First Year Seminar (FYS 101), replaced SEM 100 with the goal of educating students on diversity and inclusion on and off campus.
+Students and #NotAgainSU organizers criticized the course as too similar to SEM 100 and said its curriculum omitted the protests that led to its creation.

 Community review board

-Following the third-party review of DPS by former U.S. Attorney General Loretta Lynch, a community review board for the department was created based on her recommendations.
-One notable point in her review, contrary to some protesters' demands, was that disarming DPS was not feasible or safe given the surrounding community.
-The board consists of 11 members (five students and six university employees).
-It reviews officer conduct based on complaints from community members and issues written reports and recommendations to the chancellor.
+Following the external review of DPS by Loretta Lynch, the university created a community review board for the department based on her recommendations.
+The board consists of 11 members, five students and six university employees, and reviews officer conduct based on complaints from community members, issuing written reports and recommendations to the chancellor.
+Lynch's report recommended against disarming DPS, which some protesters had demanded, citing the university's open campus and crime in the surrounding area, but advised that DPS should generally avoid sending armed officers to peaceful student demonstrations.

+119 Euclid Avenue

+In September 2021, the university opened a center dedicated to the Black student experience at 119 Euclid Avenue, created in response to the movement's demand for dedicated spaces for multicultural students.
+University officials said the space was designed to be largely student-run, with students leading decisions on its programming and decor.
+As part of the same commitment, the university renovated the neighboring building at 113 Euclid Avenue for its Native Student Program and opened an Intercultural Collective space in the Schine Student Center.
+By its second anniversary in 2023, the space included an art collection and a memorial room honoring victims of police brutality and gun violence.
+In January 2024, following a $1 million donation from Sharon Barner, a university trustee and 1979 graduate, the center was renamed the Barner-McDuffie House in honor of Barner and her husband.

+Other commitments

+The university also added penalties for bystanders to hate crimes to its Code of Student Conduct and allocated $600,000 to a city volunteer program.